Brandon Baker

-Brandon Baker (born April 28, 1985) is an American former actor.
-He is known for the made-for-television movies, such as Disney Channel film Johnny Tsunami alongside Kirsten Storms and Lee Thompson Young and its sequel Johnny Kapahala: Back on Board as well as for his role as Cray Blake on the NBC sitcom One World.
+Brandon Baker (born April 28, 1984) is an American retired actor.
+He is known for the television films, such as Disney Channel film, Johnny Tsunami along with Kirsten Storms and Lee Thompson Young, and its sequel, Johnny Kapahala: Back on Board as well as for his role as Cray Blake on the NBC sitcom One World.
 He also appeared in four episodes of the Disney Channel Original Series, Even Stevens and he voiced Duke Anoi in eight episodes of Disney Channel animated series, The Proud Family.

 Early life and education

-Baker was born on April 28, 1985, in Anaheim, California, the oldest of three children.
+Baker was born on April 28, 1984, in Anaheim, California, the oldest of three children.
 He is of English, German, and Filipino descent.
 He attended the University of California, Santa Barbara.

 Acting career

 In 1998, Baker landed his first big break with the starring role of "Mowgli" in Walt Disney's Jungle Book: Mowgli's Story.
 He also starred alongside Jessica Alba in the 1999 film P.U.N.K.S.
 Baker was invited to the 2007 Disney Channel Games after Zac Efron dropped out.

 After a six-year hiatus, Baker starred in the 2014 comedy The Formula alongside Reginald VelJohnson and Sasha Jackson.

 Brandon made a brief return to the spotlight in 2019 when he guest starred on Christy's Kitchen Throwbacks, a web channel hosted by fellow former Disney Channel actor Christy Carlson Romano.